Here’s a quick summary of the tax code updates that may affect your 2018 federal tax return.

 The annual contribution limit for both Roth and Traditional IRAs remains at $5,500 for 2018 and increases to $6,000 for 2019 ($1,000 additional if age 50 or older).
 Contributions to 401(k) and similar retirement plans are $18,500 for 2018 ($6,000 additional if age 50 or older) and will increase to $19,000 for 2019 with the same additional amount.
 Self-Employment Pension Plan (SEP) maximum contributions remain at $55,000 for 2018.

 The maximum HSA contribution increased to $3,450 ($6,900 for family coverage), with an additional $1,000 allowed if age 55 or older.
 Please note that you have until April 16, 2019 to contribute to your HSA for a 2018 deduction.

 Need a Copy of Your Previous Return?

 You can obtain a record of your past tax returns and other tax documents.
 IRS transcripts are often used to validate income and tax filing status for mortgage applications, student and small business loan applications, and during tax preparation.
-You can obtain them directly from the IRS using their Get Transcript online service (service may be limited during the government shutdown).
+You can obtain them directly from the IRS using their Get Transcript online service.

 Charitable deductions must be supported by documentation for every $1.00 you claim.
 For donations over $250.00, documentation must be obtained from the charity.
 The IRS has been auditing non-cash contributions.
 We will only include non-cash contributions on your tax return if a worksheet is prepared.
 A worksheet is attached here.